TaranSinghania/Cat-classification/README.md

 # Cat-classification
-Checks whether the given set of images have cats or not, returns the accuracy.
+Checks whether the given set of images have cats or not wih the  help of logistic regression, returns the accuracy.
+Uses the Scikit learn module.